-Where Were The Hanging Gardens Of Babylon Located?
+Where Were The Fabled Hanging Gardens Located?

 Dalley, one of the world’s foremost experts on Mesopotamian civilizations, uncovered updated translations of several ancient texts.
 Based on her research, she believes that King Sennacherib, not Nebuchadnezzar II, was the one who built the hanging gardens.

 She also thinks the gardens were located in the ancient city of Nineveh, near the modern-day city of Mosul, Iraq.
 On top of that, she also believes the gardens were constructed in the 7th century B.C., nearly a hundred years earlier than scholars had originally thought.

 If Dalley’s theory is correct, that means the hanging gardens were constructed in Assyria, which is about 300 miles north of where ancient Babylon used to be.

 Interestingly enough, excavations near Mosul do appear to back up Dalley’s claims.
 Archaeologists uncovered evidence of a huge bronze screw that could have helped moved water from the Euphrates River into the gardens.
 They also discovered an inscription that said the screw helped deliver water to the city.

 Bas-relief carvings near the site depict lush gardens supplied by an aqueduct.
 The hilly terrain surrounding Mosul was much more likely to receive water from an aqueduct versus the flatlands of Babylon.